contrast-zone/t-rewriter.js/draft/reasoner.md

 As a declarative programming language, *Reasoner* implements a term graph rewriting system to be a blend of functional and logical inference engine.

 Term graph rewriting is a method of reconstructing one form of data from another form of data.
 In this reconstruction, also a new data may be introduced, or existing data may be eliminated or reshaped to suit our requirements.
-To be able to do this, *Reasoner* uses a set of user definable rules of a form similar to formulas in mathematics with the difference that *Reasoner* rules may transform not only math expressions, but also any kind of data in a form of s-expressions.
+To be able to do this, *Reasoner* uses a set of user definable rules of a form similar to formulas in mathematics, with the difference that *Reasoner* rules may transform not only math expressions, but also any kind of data in a form of s-expressions.

 Logical inference in *Reasoner* implicitly relates existing rules or their parts by proper logical connectives.
 Thus, each rule in *Reasoner* becomes logical implication, while their mutual interrelation simplifies logical reasoning about different forms of data they operate on.
 This logical reasoning corresponds to a kind of logic that naturally emerges from algebraic aspect of rules, which is conveniently captured by sequent like rules.